 Best smartwatches for battery life 2024

-I've tested dozens of watches across brands, and personally prefer watches that last for long stretches between charges.
-That said, some people need Wear OS or WatchOS smarts, and so this guide will point to smartwatches that strike the battery-smarts balance.
+I've tested dozens of watches across brands and prefer watches that last long between charges.
+That said, some people need Wear OS or WatchOS smarts, so this guide will recommend smartwatches that strike the battery-smarts balance.
+You might find the perfect gift among the options in our holiday gift guide.

-We'll also find you those smartwatches that will let you take an entire vacation or mountain hike without needing to pack a charging cable, focusing both on daily battery life and GPS battery life.
+We'll also find you those smartwatches that will let you take an entire vacation or mountain hike without needing to pack a charging cable, focusing on daily and GPS battery life.
 Which smartwatches offer the best battery life?
 Here’s a round-up.

 Written by